euxia/alc-cloudcomputing/Backbone of AWS/04 - Adding files to an instance.md

 If everything is set up correctly, you should now see the images from your S3 bucket displayed on your website.

+#### Cleanup
+- Remember to delete the IAM role and S3 bucket if you no longer need them to avoid unnecessary charges.